 Dental Hemisection and Root Amputation

-If, even after a root canal, one or more of the tooth’s roots should become infected or there is significant bone loss around the tooth, your dentist may refer you to an oral and facial surgeon for a hemisection or root amputation.
+If, even after a root canal, one or more of the tooth’s roots should become infected or there is significant bone loss around the tooth, your dentist may refer you to an oral and maxillofacial surgeon for a hemisection or root amputation.
 During a hemisection, your surgeon removes one-half of the tooth, leaving a serviceable one-rooted tooth.
 The term “root amputation” refers to the surgical removal of one root of a multi-rooted tooth.

 Other Soft Tissue Surgeries